aptima-ai/aptima_framework/docs/ten_agent/playground/configure_modules.md

 ## Available Modules

-The following module types are available for the TEN-Agent Playground:
+The following module types are available for the APTIMA-Agent Playground:

 ### Speech Recognition (STT)